confluentinc/cp-ansible/VARIABLES.md

 ### schema_registry_user

 Only use to customize Linux User Schema Registry Service runs with.
-User must exist on host.
+Default user is cp-schema-registry

 Default:  "{{schema_registry_default_user}}"